If you’re looking for a place to take leaf from London life…

-Previously, the conservatory was only open on Sundays, but given Londoners’ insatiable appetite for foliage, it’s now open on daily – and it’s totally free to visit.
+Previously, the conservatory was only open on Sundays, but given Londoners’ insatiable appetite for foliage, it’s now open daily – and it’s totally free to visit.
+On weekends, they even set up a bar in there so you can sip a glass of vino amongst the greenery after hours.
 But if you’re after something a little more in-depth and educational, they also offer quick 60 minute tours on Sundays, led by one of their resident gardeners, for just £12.50 a person.

 It makes for a pretty wonderful thyme.